patrickkfkan/yt-cast-receiver/README.md

 <summary><code>next(AID): Promise&lt;boolean&gt;</code></summary>
 <br />
 <p>
 Plays the next video in the player queue.
-If already reached end of queue, play autoplay video if available.
+If already reached end of queue and autoplay is enabled, play autoplay video if available.
 Notifies senders on successful playback.
 </p>

 **Params**